-There are no intelligent answers for
+There are no intelligent answers for Windows problems.

 Actually, I'm at least half serious.

 I was working with an NT administrator yesterday on a Unix

 problem.
 What had happened was that we had installed a few